iarsystems/bx-docker/README.md

 # Tutorial<br/> Building embedded applications with<br/> the IAR Build Tools on Docker Containers

-[Docker][url-docker-gs] is generally recognized as best practice to achieve automatically reproducible build environments.
-It provides means for containerizing self-sufficient build environments resulting from the requirements described in a Dockerfile.
+[Docker][url-docker-gs] is generally recognized as best practice for achieving automatically reproducible build environments.
+It provides the means for containerizing self-sufficient build environments that result from the requirements described in a Dockerfile.

-This tutorial provides a [Dockerfile](Dockerfile) and helper scripts that provide means for building embedded applications with the [IAR Build Tools][url-iar-bx] from a Linux [container][url-docker-container].
+This tutorial provides a [Dockerfile](Dockerfile) and helper scripts that provide the means for building embedded applications with the [IAR Build Tools][url-iar-bx] from a Linux [container][url-docker-container].

->:warning: It is recommended to follow this tutorial on a test environment.
+>:warning: We recommended that you use this tutorial in a test environment.

 ## Disclaimer